andibde/Arduino-Glass/README.md

-# Arduino-Glass
+# GIG-Glass
-My DIY Arduino Glass.
+The GIG Glass.